How long does Tadalafil last? Find out the answer to this question to better decide if Tadalafil is the best treatment option for you.

 The 10 or 20mg dose is meant to take like one would Viagra.
 The quantity is as needed before sexual activity.

-Do not take 10mg or 20 mg of Tadalafil more than once a day.
-It's not meant for daily use.
+Do not take 10mg or 20 mg of Tadalafil more than once a day, as the effects can potentially last longer than 24 hours.

 For some men, the 5 mg low dose is enough to work as required for a spur-of-moment bit of fun.